wouter-veeken/docs/content/styles.md

 ## Creating a style

 `checks` offer a high-level way to extend Vale.
-They perform operations such as checking for consistency, counting occurrences and suggesting changes.
+They perform operations such as checking for consistency, counting occurrences, and suggesting changes.

 [Vale](https://github.com/ValeLint/vale/tree/master/rule) and its [reference styles](https://github.com/ValeLint/vale/tree/master/styles) are examples of how you can write your own rules.

+!!! tip "NOTE"

+    Vale uses Go's [`regexp` package](https://golang.org/pkg/regexp/syntax/) to evaluate all patterns in rule definitions.
+This means that lookarounds and backreferences are not supported.

 ### existence